-Luca Cocconi,^{1,2,} Jacob Knight,2 and Connor Roberts2
+Luca Cocconi, ^{1, 2, } Jacob Knight, 2 and Connor Roberts 2

-1The Francis Crick Institute, London NW1 1AT, United Kingdom
+1 The Francis Crick Institute, London NW1 1AT, United Kingdom

-2Department of Mathematics, Imperial College London,

-South Kensington, London SW7 2BZ, United Kingdom
+2 Department of Mathematics, Imperial College London, South Kensington, London SW7 2BZ, United Kingdom

-(Dated: January 23, 2023)
+(Dated: November 8, 2023)

-We identify generic protocols achieving optimal power extraction from a single active particle subject to continuous feedback control under the assumption that the instantaneous net velocity, but not the fluctuating contribution originating from the self-propulsion, is accessible to direct observation.
+We identify generic protocols achieving optimal power extraction from a single active particle subject to continuous feedback control under the assumption that its spatial trajectory, but not its instantaneous self-propulsion force, is accessible to direct observation.
 Our Bayesian approach draws on the Onsager-Machlup path integral formalism and is exemplified in the cases of free run-and-tumble and active Ornstein-Uhlenbeck dynamics in one dimension.
-Such optimal protocols extract positive work even in models characterised by timesymmetric positional trajectories and thus vanishing informational entropy production rates.
+Such optimal protocols extract positive work even in models characterised by time-symmetric positional trajectories and thus vanishing informational entropy production rates.
 We argue that the theoretical bounds derived in this work are those against which the performance of realistic active matter engines should be compared.

-Macroscopic living creatures such as horses and oxen have been used by humans for millennia to do useful work.
-A modern question of theoretical and practical interest is the extent to which energy can be efficiently harvested from microscopic active systems [1-6], whose motion is subject to non-negligible noise.
+Macroscopic living creatures such as horses and oxen have been utilised by humans for millennia to do useful work.
+A question of current theoretical and practical interest is the extent to which energy can be efficiently harvested from microscopic active systems [1-6], whose motion is subject to non-negligible noise.
 The efficiency of existing many-particle microscopic active matter engines, such as turbines driven by the persistent motion of E. coli bacteria in solution [7-9], is heavily limited by the difficulty of rectifying the incoherent motion of collections of individual swimmers with weak alignment interactions in the bulk.
-However, even under idealised conditions where individual active particles can be manipulated independently, strict upper bounds on extractable power are not well understood, particularly when only a subset of the observables characterising active motion are accessible to direct observation at operational resolution [10-12].
-In the following, we present a generic framework for the identification of protocols achieving optimal power extraction from a single active particle under continuous feedback control with the assumption that the instantaneous net velocity, $\dot{x}(t)$, but not the fluctuating contribution originating from the self-propulsion, w(t), is observable.
+Even under idealised conditions, where individual active particles can be manipulated independently, strict upper bounds on extractable power are not well understood, particularly when only a subset of the observables characterising active motion are accessible to direct observation [10-12].
+Here, we present a generic framework for the identification of protocols achieving optimal power extraction from a single active particle under continuous feedback control with the assumption that the instantaneous net velocity, $\dot{x}(t)$, but not the fluctuating contribution originating from the self-propulsion, w(t), is observable.
 This is typically the case for realistic active matter engines [1, 7].
-Our Bayesian approach draws on the Onsager-Machlup path integral formalism [13], and is illustrated in the cases of free runand-tumble (RnT) [14] and active Ornstein-Uhlenbeck (AOU) [15] dynamics in one dimension.
+Our Bayesian approach, which draws on the Onsager-Machlup path integral formalism [13], applies to a generic stochastic self-propulsion process and is illustrated in the cases of free run-and-tumble (RnT) [14] and active Ornstein-Uhlenbeck (AOU) [15] dynamics in one dimension.

 Both models are characterised by time-symmetric positional trajectories (SM Sec.
 SI) and thus vanishing informational entropy production rates (iEPR) [16, 17], defined as the Kullback-Leibler divergence [18] per unit time of the ensemble of forward paths and their time-reversed counterparts [19, 20].

 In the Markovian case, where all degrees of freedom are observable, the iEPR is proportional to the thermodynamic dissipation and thus provides a (loose) upper bound to the extractable power.
 This relation fails to apply in the presence of hidden states [12, 21, 22].
-Indeed, we show here that positive average power extraction remains possible even for vanishing iEPR upon Bayesian inference of the hidden state (cf. [23], where it is argued that vanishing local iEPR implies zero extractable work).
-Measurement-driven protocols of the type we discuss in the following incur a thermodynamic maintenance cost [24, 25].
-However, since they operate on active particles, they are not constrained by Landauer's principle in the same way as equilibrium information engines [6, 26].
+Indeed, we show that positive average power extraction remains possible even for vanishing iEPR upon Bayesian inference of the hidden state (cf. [23], where it is argued that vanishing local iEPR implies zero extractable work).
+Measurement-driven protocols of the type we discuss in the following incur a thermodynamic maintenance cost [24, 25], but are not constrained by Landauer's principle in the same way as equilibrium information engines [6, 26].